olegbelk0test/sw360_docusaurus_test/docs/engagement/attributions.md

 | **Campaigns** |  |  |
 |  | Total Campaign trigger counter | How many times this campaign can be triggered. |
 |  | Campaign trigger counter | How many times this campaign can be triggered, for the period. |

+If some of the conditions are not listed &mdash; contact the support to add new ones.